xi/plutopluto/README.rst

 FILE``.
 See ``example.cfg`` for an example.

 Some options can be passed to plutopluto directly.
 See ``plutopluto --help``.
-If defined, they take precedence over thos from the config file.
+If defined, they take precedence over those from the config file.

 Extend/Hack
 -----------